jackson-nestelroad/battler/fxlang.md

 ##### Operator Precedence

-In expressions where operators are arbitrarily written, certain grouping will be preferred to be evaluated before others.
+In expressions where operators are arbitrarily written, certain groupings will be preferred to be evaluated before others.
 For example, `a + b * c` will unambiguously evaluate `b * c` before adding the result to `a`.

 1. `!`
 1. `*`, `/`, `%`